Master Your Next Phone Interview

-- Disable call-waiting this is something that you may not have considered.
+- Turn call-waiting off, this action is something that you may not have considered.
 If you are listening to a potential future employer and you suddenly hear the beep of call-waiting, they are not going to be happy.

 - Keep a pen and paper handy because you never know if the interviewer may say something that you must remember.
 If you are having a conversation, it is safer to write it down.
 Then it isn't possible to forget!

 - Keep your resume along with a short list of your accomplishments in front of you in case you are required to refer to those documents to mention one of your strengths.